ossf/package-analysis/examples/e2e/README.md

 ### Sandbox container is not starting (cgroups v2)

-If the `analysis` logs show failures when trying to start the sandbox container, your machine may be configured to us cgroups v2.
+If the `analysis` logs show failures when trying to start the sandbox container, your machine may need to be configured to use cgroups v2.

 To work with cgroups v2 you will need to: